mdurande/coarse-grained-anisotropy-and-size-using-FFT/README.md

 ```
 Param.rec = 0.5;                % Overlap between boxes
-Param.tsart = 10;                % Begining of the analysis
+Param.tstart = 10;                % Begining of the analysis
 Param.tleng = 27;                % End of the analysis
 Param.timestep = 2;             % Time step on which to time average